Do Narcissists Know They Are Narcissists?

 This is more common later in relationships when they have switched off the charm they needed to seduce you in the first place.

-For example, if you are upset and crying after a bad day at work, they may not register this or respond in an appropriate or comforting way.
-They may switch the subject back to themselves, or to things that they want to talk about.
+For example, if you are upset and crying after a bad day at work, they may not register this or respond appropriately or comfortably.
+They may switch the subject back to themselves or to things they want to discuss.

 In such situations, they are not intentionally harming you with coldness.
-They may not even know that their indifference is having a negative effect on you.
+They may not even know that their indifference is hurting you.

 Do narcissists recognize other narcissists?

-If narcissists have at least some awareness of their own tendencies, and how they impact other people, would they recognise other people who display these same characteristics?
+If narcissists have at least some awareness of their own tendencies and how they impact other people, would they recognize other people who display these same characteristics?

 do narcissists recognise other narcissists